misurida/eg-elements/README.md

 </popover>
 ```

 The popover allows the user to quickly deploy text or element to do action next to a target element.
-The popover content is inserted directly inside the html tags using simple the default vuejs slot.
+The popover content is inserted directly inside the html tags using simple the default Vuejs slot.
 The class `.popover-footer` can be used to display a formatted footer designed to contain `<eg-btn>` elements and `.popover-text` to display regular text.

 To open the popover, the user must click on the target element.
 You have to define the target element using the `target` attribute and passing the target DOM id.
 If you want to display the popover next to an element by clicking on another element, you can use the separate attributes `targetId` and `triggerId`.